 Instructions

-- Assemble the Salad: Combine the sliced steak with the prepared herbs.
-Add the fish sauce, lime juice, dried chili flakes, and toasted rice powder and toss everything together.
-Do a taste test and adjust the seasonings to your preference.
-The salad should be vibrantly spicy, sour, and salty.
-Serve with a wedge of cabbage, several long beans, and a basket of warm sticky rice.
+- Assemble the Salad: Combine the sliced pork with the prepared herbs.
+Add fish sauce, lime juice, dried chili flakes, and toasted rice powder, then toss to combine.
+Taste and adjust seasonings as needed—the salad should be spicy, sour, and salty.
+Serve with cabbage, long beans, and warm Thai sticky rice.2